geoext/geoext/universal-app.md

 You can add more and more components to the newly created application, but keep in mind that some GeoExt 3 components might not able to run properly on both toolkits (classic and modern).

-Check [GeoExt 3 Issue #65](https://github.com/geoext/geoext3/issues/65) for further details.
+Check [GeoExt 3 Issue #65](https://github.com/geoext/geoext3/issues/65) for further details regarding issues converning both toolkits.

+If you are just interested in applications running on the traditional desktop environment, you can check the [GeoDashboard](http://geodashboard.geomaster.pt/#map) example.